-Appendix o Reperting metrice 1.
-Organisation and report details a) Contracting Authority Name NHS National Services Scotland b) Period of the annual procurement report 22-23 c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
+1. Organisation and report details a) Contracting Authority Name NHS National Services Scotland b) Period of the annual procurement report 23-24 c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
 (Yes / No) Yes 2.
-Summary of Regulated Procurements Completed a) Total number of regulated contracts awarded within the report period 36 b) Total value of regulated contracts awarded within the report period £21,278,407 c) Total number of unique suppliers awarded a place on a regulated contract awarded during the period 39 i) how many of these unique suppliers are SMEs 20 ii) how many of these unique suppliers how many are Third sector bodies 0 3.
-Review of Regulated Procurements Compliance a) Number of regulated contracts awarded within the period that complied with your Procurement Strategy 33 b) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy 3 4.
+Summary of Regulated Procurements Completed a) Total number of regulated contracts awarded within the report period 31 b) Total value of regulated contracts awarded within the report period £10,034,330 c) Total number of unique suppliers awarded a place on a regulated contract awarded during the period 29 i) how many of these unique suppliers are SMEs 19 ii) how many of these unique suppliers how many are Third sector bodies 0 3.
+Review of Regulated Procurements Compliance a) Number of regulated contracts awarded within the period that complied with your Procurement Strategy 28 b) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy 3 4.
 Community Benefit Requirements Summary Use of Community Benefit Requirements in Procurement: a) Total Number of regulated contracts awarded with a value of £4 million or greater.
-1 b) Total Number of regulated contracts awarded with a value of £4 million or greater that contain Community 1 Benefit Requirements.
+1 b) Total Number of regulated contracts awarded with a value of £4 million or greater that contain Community 1 c) Total Number of regulated contracts awarded with a value of less than £4 million that contain Community 3 Benefit Requirements Key Contract Information on community benefit requirements imposed as part of a regulated procuremer nt that were fulfilled during the period: d) Number of Jobs Filled by Priority Groups (Each contracting authority sets its own priority groups) 5 e) Number of Apprenticeships Filled by Priority Groups 0 f) Number of Work Placements for Priority Groups 2 g) Number of Qualifications Achieved Through Training by Priority Groups Not recorded h) Total Value of contracts sub-contracted to SMEs Not recorded i) Total Value of contracts sub-contracted to Social Enterprises Not recorded j) Total Value of contracts sub-contracted to Supported Businesses Not recorded k) Other community benefit(s) fulfilled 3 5.
+Fair Work and the real Living Wage a) Number of regulated contracts awarded during the period that included a Fair Work First criterion.
+2 b) Number of unique suppliers who have committed to pay the real Living Wage in the delivery of a regulated 2 contract awarded during the period. c) Number of unique suppliers who are accredited Living Wage employers and were awarded a regulated 6 contract during the period. d) Number of unique suppliers who have signed up to the Scottish Business Pledge and were awarded a Not recorded regulated contract during the period.